House Leveling in Kansas City

 Let’s examine a few major causes of foundation settling or heaving.

-The major cause of foundation failure is usually tied to water: when water permeates the soil beneath and around the foundation of a house, it can cause the walls to crack and foundation movement, including settling.
+The major cause of foundation failure is usually tied to water.
+When water permeates the soil beneath and around the foundation of a house, it can cause the walls to crack and foundation movement, including settling, which can lead to uneven floors.
 Movement of foundations takes place in slab foundations, pier and beam foundations, and in homes with full basements, as well.
-If a foundation experiences a great deal of heaving or settling, it will eventually shift and crack.
+If a house foundation experiences a great deal of heaving or settling, it will eventually shift and crack.

-Another possible source of foundation heaving or settling is faulty plumbing: leaks in the pipes or from excessive landscape watering and improperly graded driveways, walkways, and patios can seep under the foundation, over-saturating the soil and causing foundation issues.
+Another possible source of foundation heaving or settling is faulty plumbing: leaks in the pipes or from excessive landscape watering and improperly graded driveways, walkways, and patios can seep under the foundation, over-saturating the soil and causing foundation issues, such as an uneven home.

 Common Signs Your House Needs Leveling